maxtaco/tamejs/README.md

 ```

 The way to read this is: "wait in the `twait{..}` block until all
-events made by `mkevent` have been fired.
+events made by `mkevent` have been fired."
 In this case, there is only
 one event, so after that's fired (in 100ms), control continues past
-the `twait` block, onto the log line, and back to the start of the
+the `twait` block, onto the log line, and back to the next iteration of the
 loop.
 The code looks and feels like threaded code, but is still in
 the asynchronous idiom (if you look at the rewritten code output by the
 *tamejs* compiler).